 Sativa and Indica contain dozens of cannabinoids, the chemical compounds responsible for easing pain, reducing inflammation, or fighting off cancer cells.
 THC (tetrahydrocannabinol) and CBD (cannabidiol) are the most studied and well-known.

 The ratio of THC to CBD plays a significant role in the effects experienced by patients.
 Indica strains typically have more THC than CBD, according to research published in the American Journal of Botany.
 This explains why Indica delivers a more sedating effect, and preferred for night-time use.
 Sativa strains also tend to contain more THC, but by contrast, Sativas tend to produce alertness, energy, and an uplifting effect that gets your mind moving.

-With medical marijuana legalized in more than half of the United States (and counting), more people have the opportunity to make informed decisions regarding the type and strain of cannabis they purchase.
+With medical marijuana legalized in more than half of the United States (and counting), more people have the opportunity to make informed decisions regarding the type and cultivar of cannabis they purchase.
 Below you’ll find a quick reference on the morphology, symptom relief, and effects of Sativa vs Indica.

 Sativa vs Indica differences